htl-leo-itp-2325-4-5BHITM/cam-connect/docs/conventions.md

 - all external proposals, progress reports, documentations should be in german

 ## Workflow
-Starting work on a new issue
-- move it to the "In Progress" category
+- Starting on a new issue: move it to "In Progress"
-- create a branch based on the "dev" branch with your issue id and a super short description `#0 Explaining the Workflow`

-Completing a Issue
-- move your issue to the "Review" area
+- Completing a Issue move issue to the "Review" area
-- create a pull request
-- yanik will either approve or decline the request, in the second case he will comment on your issue with things that need improvement
+  - yanik will check out the issue and either
+    - move it to done
+    - write a comment on what needs more work
+- The dev branch should be merged with main when a sprint is finished

-## Github
+## GitHub
+- commit often, this just safes your work to git
 - push at the end of each workday and when leaving school .-.
 - if **something is throwing errors** at the end of the day add a //TODO comment and **comment it out** so that others can continue without having to change/fix your code
-- create a branch for your task with a fitting name
-  - when finished with the task set its status to review and create a pull request
-  - a team member will approve the pull request or leave a comment on parts that should be improved
-- commit messages should be precise and list all major changes
+- commit messages should be precise and just a few words `Updated GitHub section in convetions`
+- if many things were changed write a description

 ## Code and file formatting